 Widely regarded as a bucket-list destination for adventurers and nature-lovers, Patagonia has some of the most stunning landscapes on earth

-Patagonia is a massive, sparsely-populated region in south Argentina, with about 10% of its 400,000 square miles falling within the borders of Chile.
+Patagonia is a massive, sparsely-populated region in southern Argentina, with about 10% of its 400,000 square miles falling within the borders of Chile.
 On the Argentine side, one can find a wealth of unspoiled wilderness across the region, including the Nahuel Huapi National Park, Bariloche, El Chalten, Peninsula Valdes, and Los Glaciares National Park.
 It’s also home to the Patagonian Ice Sheet – an enormous ice formation that can be viewed aerially via plane or helicopter tours.
-Patagonian terrain covers everything from the foothills of the Andes mountains, to the lush pampas (lowlands) and grasslands, desert steppes, and rich coastal areas.
+Patagonian terrain covers everything from the foothills of the Andes mountains to the lush pampas (lowlands) and grasslands, desert steppes, and rich coastal areas.

 But first, a short lesson

-Patagonia can be roughly divided into three sub-regions: Eastern Patagonia, Western Patagonia, and probably its best known area: the southern archipelago of Tierra del Fuego.
-Tierra del Fuego’s capital, Ushuaia, is widely considered to be the southernmost city in the world, and serves as a gateway hub for people travelling onward to Antarctica.
+Patagonia can be roughly divided into three sub-regions: Eastern Patagonia, Western Patagonia, and probably its best-known area: the southern archipelago of Tierra del Fuego.
+Tierra del Fuego’s capital, Ushuaia, is widely considered to be the southernmost city in the world and serves as a gateway hub for people travelling onward to Antarctica.
 Patagonia is truly the land of the gaucho, a heroic, cowboy-like figure celebrated in Argentinian folklore and literature.
 Gauchos are generally viewed as rugged outdoorsmen with excellent horsemanship skills.

 The indigenous people of Patagonia are the Mapuche, self-described as 'people of the land.'
 Note that Mapuche is a general term that includes many subgroups with a shared linguistic and ethnic history – its two living languages are Huilliche and Mapudungun.
 The Mapuche are well-known for their traditional weaving and silverwork, and their method of outdoor pit cooking, or curanto patagónico, where meat and vegetables are wrapped in leaves and cooked for hours among hot stones covered in earth.